omerpesah/Garage-Management/README.md

 # Garage-Management
-Garage system using OOP coding.
+Garage Management using OOP coding.
 Easily add new types of vehicles.